-Childcare costs paid for by an employer are exempt from both income tax and NIC.
-This applies to a place in an employer operated nursery or where the employer pays for registered or approved childcare as long as the scheme meets childcare will be available to new claimants until April 2018 when the new Tax-Free Childcare scheme will be fully up and running.
-Employees who qualify for employer supported childcare will be able to choose which scheme they wish to use.
+Childcare costs paid for by an employer are exempt from both income tax and NICs.
+This applies to a place in an employer operated nursery or where the employer pays for registered or approved childcare as long as the scheme meets certain requirements.
+In the latter case the exemption is limited to a maximum of up to £55 per week depending on when the employee first receives employer supported childcare and their tax position.
+Any excess amounts are subject to tax and NICs.
+Employer supported childcare is available to new claimants until April 2018 when the

+Tax-Free Childcare scheme will be fully up and running.
+Employees who qualify for both schemes are able to choose which scheme they wish to use but families cannot benefit from both schemes at the same time.